Epigenetic regulation of transposable elements in the plant kingdom: Parasitism

 Any one of these can have an extreme or minimal effect, depending on what systems the mutation affects.
 For example, if a transposon were to interrupt the coding for the enzyme which allows for seeds to digest the nourishing endosperm, then the seed would fail to propagate at all, meaning that the mutation was, in essence, fatal.
-As a counter example, a transposon could be inserted into a non-coding region (which is likely the remnant of a now inactive transposon) and have no effect at all.
+As a counter-example, a transposon could be inserted into a non-coding region (likely the remnant of a now inactive transposon) and have no effect.

 Future Research

-Very little is known about the initiation of epigenetic silencing of transposable elements, and aside from the rare exception to this rule, as in the gene Muk, present as an initiator of regulatory epigenetic modification in maize, there are many other unclear aspects of how transposons are regulated in plant genomes.
-Might they be a first step in evolution that we never knew about?
-[1] Might they be, simply, a kink in the chain of genetic coding, one that will eventually be worked out?
-Again, given the lack of information it is hard to say.
-Future research into this field will see the changing of our conceptions of transposons and their role in eukaryote development, one way or another.
+Very little is known about the initiation of epigenetic silencing of transposable elements and there are many unclear aspects of how transposons are regulated in plant genomes.
+Future research into this field will possibly change our conceptions of transposons and their role in eukaryote development.